SeanBel/SeanBel/README.md

 - 👋 Hi, I’m @SeanBel
 - 👀 I’m interested in most permutations of: ['art','physics', 'computer science', 'history','in','the','of']
-- 🌱 I’m currently learning: physics and computer science at uni_of_toronto
+- 🌱 I’m currently learning: physics and computer science at the University of Toronto
-- 💞️ I’m looking to collaborate on: makin cool things
+- 💞️ I’m looking to collaborate on: Nothing yet, maybe someday
 - 📫 How to reach me: seanbelavin@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am not interested in 'the history of in', although I could be persuaded